harriebird/pyraffle/README.md

 The two cells in the image shown above is where the raffle happens.
 To add more raffles, you can copy this two cells and paste it below.
 Modify the above markdown cell according to your liking.
 Replace the value inside the `prize` variable if you want the prize to be specific.
 Make the value of `prize` blank if you want to disable it.

 An example of a raffle result is shown below:

 ![Raffle result](img/raffle-result.png)

+## Note
+- Aside from the default fields (like `name`, `email`, and `checked_in_at`) in Luma, a custom question named `Status` should be added.
+Here are the details of the `Status` custom question:
+    - Question Type: Options
+    - Question: Status
+    - Options: Professional, Student
+    - Selection Type: Single
+    - Required: Yes

 ## License
 Code released under the [MIT License](LICENSE)